NVIDIA DOCA Telemetry Service Guide

 The following steps enable remote collection:

-Activate DOCA privileged executer (DPE), as DPE is the means by which remote collection is achieved:
+Activate DOCA privileged executer (DPE), as DPE is how remote collection is achieved:

 systemctl start dpe